RicardoNiepel/azure-development-page/_posts/2018-12-11-calculating-request-units-in-azure-cosmos-db.md

 - the defined Indexing Policies
 - the defined Documents & Queries

-For each document and the possible operation the following is tracked:
+For each document and the possible operations the following is tracked:

 - original document size
 - document size inside CosmosDB (with metadata, without formatting)